 - experiment with a wide variety of art-making techniques;

-- participate in open questioning, discussion and debate.
+- participate in open questioning, discussion, and debate.

 Our programmes are created in response to the Gallery’s regularly changing exhibitions.
-They are led by trained visual arts teachers who draw on enquiry-based methodologies including Visual Thinking Strategies (VTS) and Philosophy for Children (P4C) and who employ a range of teaching strategies to engage multiple learning styles.
+They are led by trained visual-arts teachers, who draw on enquiry-based methodologies including Visual Thinking Strategies (VTS) and Philosophy for Children (P4C), and who employ a range of teaching strategies to engage multiple learning styles.

-Claire Hopkins has a BA (Hons) Fine Art and is a trained secondary school visual arts teacher.
-Before joining City Gallery, she ran the schools programmes at Christchurch Art Gallery Te Puna o Waiwhetu and worked as a travelling art educator for The Real Art Roadshow.
+Claire Hopkins has a BA (Hons) Fine Art and is a trained secondary-school visual-arts teacher.
+Before joining City Gallery, she ran the schools programmes at Christchurch Art Gallery Te Puna o Waiwhetū and worked as a travelling art educator for the Real Art Roadshow.